Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Generalized Werner states and their experimental generation

 Here we describe our experimental setup, which is designed to be as much versatile as possible, being capable of generating a broad class of mixed quantum states in the form of

-This class of states includes (i) Werner's~\cite{Werner1989} and Werner-like states, (ii) Horodecki's states, which are mixtures of a Bell state and a separable state orthogonal to it~\cite{Horodecki1996negativity}, (iii) Bell-diagonal states [including Werner's states], and (iv) various types of MEMSs, e.g., those defined in~\cite{Munro2001PhysRevA}.
-Moreover, capabilities of our method are not limited to the Werner or Horodecki states based on a ``balanced'' Bell state, but also allow for (v) their generalized forms based on unbalanced entangled states $\sqrt{1-q} \ket{00} + \sqrt{q} \ket{11}$ for any $q\in[0,1]$ instead of considering only $q=1/2$.
+This class of states includes (i) the Werner~\cite{Werner1989} and Werner-like states, (ii) the Horodecki states, which are mixtures of a Bell state and a separable state orthogonal to it~\cite{Horodecki1996negativity}, (iii) Bell-diagonal states (including the Werner states), and (iv) various types of MEMSs, e.g., those defined in~\cite{Munro2001PhysRevA}.
+Moreover, the capabilities of our method are not limited to the Werner or Horodecki states based on a ``balanced'' Bell state, but also allow for (v) their generalized forms based on unbalanced entangled states $\sqrt{1-q} \ket{00} + \sqrt{q} \ket{11}$ for any $q\in[0,1]$ instead of considering only $q=1/2$.